The Roads to Freedom (TV serial): Legacy

 Until 2022, the serial had never received a home media release in any format, although all episodes were retained in the BBC's archives.
 In 2011, considerable interest was generated by a screening of episodes 7,8 and 9 as part of a BFI season dedicated to director James Cellan Jones.
-The following year a "rare and complete screening" took place at the BFI South Bank, with all thirteen 45-minute episodes being shown on the 12 & 13 May.
+The following year a "rare and complete screening" took place at the BFI Southbank, with all thirteen 45-minute episodes being shown on the 12 & 13 May.

 Peter Hitchens recalled watching the original 1970 broadcast in May 2022: "the drama’s subject matter went beyond pure politics to deal with abortion, philosophy, general disillusion, homosexuality, the morality of war and of communism – and the desire for freedom for its own sake.
 And when the TV version began, I and many others watched with amazement as a national channel gave itself over once a week to such subversion.
 There was not a taboo it did not break."
 According to Hitchens, Daniel, the gay character, "was played with great wit and force by Daniel Massey, who nearly stole the whole show from the official star, Michael Bryant."

 In July 2022, the series was re-broadcast on BBC Four, and made available on BBC iPlayer.
 Colin Baker commented: "It was an extraordinary experience to be in an adaptation of a great writer’s work in which all the characters – almost without exception – were flawed, damaged, depressed to the point of self-destruction or in my case just plain bad.
 The producer David Conroy.. and James Cellan Jones were geniuses at the top of their game.
 I was very lucky to get such a start in my television career."